It’s Pumpkin Season so Let’s Celebrate

 Pampering with Pumpkin

 First of all, the molecules in pumpkin are tiny, so it easily penetrates the epidermis.
 It corrects dull complexion, uneven pigmentation and aging skin.
 Its fruit enzymes and alpha hydroxy acids (AHAs) act as gentle exfoliates to make your skin brighter and smoother.
-The antioxidant Vitamin A and Vitamin C in pumpkin soften and calm the skin and increase collagen production to inhibit the signs of aging.
-Pumpkin seeds help those suffering from acne through controlling hormone levels and oil production, increase the skin’s barrier function, and aid in healing of the skin.
+The antioxidant Vitamin A and Vitamin C in pumpkin soften and calm the skin.
+It actually increases collagen production to inhibit the signs of aging.
+Pumpkin seeds can help those suffering from acne.
+They control hormone levels and oil production, increase the skin’s barrier function, and aid in healing of the skin.

 You can make your own pumpkin facial at home from online recipes or find a pumpkin-based product at a reputable drug store or holistic product provider.

 Hang out long enough with pet owners and you’re bound to hear all kinds of ways to make them happier and healthier.
 Pumpkin is often touted for upset stomach relief, shinier coats and a better immune system for cats and dogs.